scrapy/scrapy/docs/topics/shell.rst

 ------------------------

-The Scrapy shell automatically creates some convenient objects from the downloaded page, like the :class:`Response <scrapy.Response>` object and the :class:`~scrapy.selector.Selector` objects (for both HTML and XML content).
+The Scrapy shell automatically creates some convenient objects from the downloaded page, like the :class:`~scrapy.http.Response` object and the :class:`~scrapy.selector.Selector` objects (for both HTML and XML content).